compilepeace/BINARY_DISSECTION_COURSE/README.md

 ## PRE-REQUISITES
-A familiarity with the Linux working environment and experince with some programming languages (not absolutely necessary though) would help significantly.
-There are parts of the course which may not make sense at first or may need cross referencing with [official ELF specifications], so don't hesitate to go through it.
+A familiarity with the Linux environment and experince with some programming language(s) (not absolutely necessary though) would significantly help in having a greater understanding.
+There are parts of the course which may not make sense at first or may need cross referencing with [official ELF specifications], so don't hesitate to open it up whenever the need calls.
 I am working on UBUNTU 18.04 (x86_64 bit) as my host machine (We'll be doing cross-compilation for x86_32 bit architecture whenever required).

 ## TABLE OF CONTENT